|About John | The Music | Schedule | News | Contact|

 Gain / Drive

 Ibanez Tube Screamers: If there's one pedal I have a hard time living without, it's a Tube Screamer.
-I have several -- a couple of 90s TS9s (one Modded by Robert Keeley), a TS808 reissue, and a TS808-HW (handwired with true bypass).
-I used to have an old 80s rack mount multi effects unit that had an 808 in it but the connector for the pedal board died and the whole thing became useless (it also had a compressor, chorus, flanger, and phaser -- loved that thing to death....literally!).
+I have several -- a few 90s TS9s (one with the Baked mod by Robert Keeley, another with the JHS Strong mod), a TS808 reissue, and a TS808-HW (handwired with true bypass).
+I used to have an old 80s rack mount multi effects unit that had an 808 in it but the connector for the pedal board died and the whole thing became useless.
+Without the internet to track down arcane spare parts it was very hard to maintain gear like that at the time...
+That unit also had a compressor, chorus, flanger, and phaser -- loved that thing to death....literally!
 While they're clearly all in the same basic tonal family, each has a distinct character and response.
 I like them individually, or in a live situation chained together on different settings -- the cascading gain stages gives a huge range of overdrive sounds, particularly when driving the front end of a nice tube amp.
 If I'm trying to bring a minimalist rig to a gig and want to keep it to a single pedal, one of the 808s with the Deluxe or the Vibrolux Reverb is generally the choice.
 In Oversoul I started with the Trey-style chained Tube Screamer sounds in front of the ultra-clean Showman.
 While I always had at least one TS on my board, my Oversoul sound ended up drifting more towards the FullDrive and TC Distortion pedals which leaned towards the heavier gain sound.
 By the King Harvest years, most of my gain tones were back to various Tube Screamer combos in front of a Boogie early Mark III (black stripe).

 Arc Effects Klone: The Klone is one of the crowded field of clones of the quintessential Klon Centaur.
 From clean boost to gritty gain with a lot of tone control, this thing does exactly what I love -- drive the front end of a tube amp, and give me an incredibly touch-responsive gain response that works with the dynamics of my playing style.
 Depending on the type of gig, this might be only pedal I bring (thought my Tube Screamers get jealous being left at home).
 There's nothing like it!